Requirements For Extensions of Authorisation for Minor Use (EAMU)s

 - fully explain your request in the covering letter of your application

-- complete the CRD3 application form (see Applicant Guide: What should I Include in an Application? for Application Forms).
+- complete application form CRD3 (Applicant Guide: What should I Include in an Application?).
 You must ensure that the form includes a name and date

 - submit any previous relevant correspondence which must be, at a minimum, a copy of your product's authorisation.
 If the authorisation is unavailable, a reference (including COP number, date of issue and Notice of Authorisation Number) must be submitted